45258E9F/CIntFix/README.md

 Requirements
 --------------
 OS: Linux distributions

-libgmp (You can install it from source code or software repositories, GMP 6.0.0 and later is recommanded) gcc (gcc 5.2.1 is tested) or clang (clang 3.6.2 is tested), cpp (C preprocessor, version 5.2.1 is tested)
+libgmp (You can install it from source code or software repositories, GMP 6.0.0 and later is recommanded)

+gcc (gcc 5.2.1 is tested) or clang (clang 3.6.2 is tested)

+cpp (C preprocessor, version 5.2.1 is tested)

 Build
 ------